Andersen0/Thesis_Workspace/README.md

 ## ras_reliability_backend

 Robotics and Automation Society (ras) focused development on runtime verification monitors for use with ROS2 systems.
+Setup for front-end webpage for monitoring and violation reporting.

 ### Installation packages